phetsims/faradays-electromagnetic-lab/doc/model.md

 The B-field producers in the simulation are: bar magnet, electromagnet, and turbine.

 ### Bar Magnet
-The bar magnet (see `BarMagnet`) is based on a dipole magnet.
+The bar magnet (see `BarMagnet`) is based on a dipole magnet model.
 It is not feasible to implement a numerical model of a bar magnet's
 B-field directly, as it relies on double integrals.
 So the bar magnet was modeled in MathCAD as a horizontal cylinder with strength 1G, and MathCAD was used to create 3 grids of discrete, evenly-spaced B-field vectors.
 Those grids (see `BarMagnetFieldGrid`) are: